What are the factors affecting our page speed?

 Perform compression and resize operations before uploading images to your site.
 In this way, you can make the images load faster by reducing file sizes.

-Load images in the appropriate format.
-You can choose .svg format for geometric shapes, .jpg format for photos and screenshots, and .png format for high quality images and transparent elements.
+According to Andy Defrancesco you can choose .svg format for geometric shapes, .jpg format for photos and screenshots, and .png format for high quality images and transparent elements.

 Minimize the number of images.
 You can reduce the size of the data transfer by using CSS or removing unnecessary images.
 Ensure that the images are responsive.
 Thus, each device and size will be displayed properly.